worktheclock/replit.github.io/tutorials/33-escrow-contract-with-solidity.md

 Before we jump into the code, let's make sure we have a plan for what we're going to build.

-An [Escrow](https://www.investopedia.com/terms/e/escrow.asp) is a contractual agreement in which a third party receives money from one party and pays it to another party after a certain condition has been met.
-In traditional finance, this third party needs to be a trusted individual or organization, such as a bank, but in decentralized finance, it can be a smart contract.
+An [escrow](https://www.investopedia.com/terms/e/escrow.asp) is a contractual agreement in which a third party receives money from one party and pays it to another party after a certain condition has been met.
+In traditional finance, this third party needs to be a trusted individual or organization, such as a bank, but in DeFi, it can be a smart contract.

 We will build a simple escrow protocol that holds funds until a specified duration has passed.
 This could be used to give a friend some Ethereum for their birthday, or to save money for a specific occasion.

 Our escrow protocol will consist of two contracts:

 * `Escrow`, which will provide the end-user interface for escrowing and redeeming funds.
 This contract will also store all of the escrowed funds.
-* `EscrowNFT`, which will store the details of individual escrows as non-fungible tokens (NFTs).
-This will allow users to transfer immature escrows between each other.
+* `EscrowNFT`, which will store the details of individual escrows as NFTs.
+This will allow users to transfer immature escrows between one another.

 While the most famous use of NFTs involves buying and selling artworks and other collectibles on marketplaces like [OpenSea](https://opensea.io/), we can use them for all kinds of other purposes, such as to represent escrows.